rrvsh/aenyrathia-wiki/Lore.md

 # Overview
 The Aenyrathia setting is characterised by a few key themes:
 1. **High Magic** - Most people in the setting live in and amongst magic, with most families having at least one person capable of basic spell casting.
-2. **Modern Technology** - The technology level in the setting is the same as it is in the real world in 2024, with the internet, smartphones, and air travel being common.
+2. **Modern Technology** - The technology level in the setting is the same as it is in the real world in the 2020s, with the internet, smartphones, and air travel being common.
 3. **High Fantasy** - The world is magical!
 There are fantastical creatures, epic plots, and heroes.
 # Sub-Categories
 1. [[Locations|Lore/Locations]] - Includes the continents, cities, districts, and notable locations in the setting.